 Key Aspect 3: Transactions Considered as Supply

 The transactions undertaken in the other state should qualify as “supply” under GST law.
-For instance, if goods are taken to another state exclusively for display in an exhibition and are not meant for sale from the exhibition premise, they may not be considered a supply.
+For instance, if a business takes goods to another state exclusively for display in an exhibition and does not intend to sell them from the exhibition premises, the authorities may not classify it as a supply.

 Hence, merely displaying goods in another state may not require casual taxpayer registration.
 The person should examine whether the activity results in a “supply” under GST.